 This Butter Lettuce and Poached Pear Salad is one of our favorite Adventures In The Kitchen cooking school recipes.
 I discovered this delicious salad at Citrus City Grille, in Old Towne Orange, here in California.
-It features a red wine poached pear, candied nuts,
+It features a red wine poached pear, candied nuts, and a Balsamic Vinaigrette.

 You know me when I find a dish that I love, I try and recreate it for you.
 Often this salad is my meal when we were able to go and sit at the bar on Sunday evenings, the start of my weekend.